partridge-tech/chris-blog/_content/2020/my-2020-biohacking-stack/index.md

 #### In Daily Life

 The implant procedure hurt about as much as a bee sting, and you can easily grit your teeth through it.
-My hand swole and bruised for about five days (approx 50 sq. cm of light bruising between the knuckle of my middle finger and the underside of the thumb, likely due to some imprecision with the procedure) and was a bit sore.
+My hand swelled and bruised for about five days (approx 50 sq. cm of light bruising between the knuckle of my middle finger and the underside of the thumb, likely due to some imprecision with the procedure) and was a bit sore.
 The implant was usable same-day for me as well.

 After healing, I hardly notice that my xNT is present unless I'm using it or showing it off.
 You can feel it under my skin if I clench my hand and you run your finger over it, but I don't feel it otherwise.
 I very rarely get a throb from it (once every 6 months maximum, and they've very minor/passing) and the entry point of the needle is hardly visible.
 I've been travelling nationally & internationally with my xNT and have never been flagged for additional screening due to my hand lighting up.
-I rack and derack servers, hike, hold on to stuff firmly, and it's never given me any trouble or shown any sign of breakage.
+I rack and de-rack servers, hike, hold on to stuff firmly, and it's never given me any trouble or shown any sign of breakage.
 The one main concern I haven't tested is MRIs, but I have solace in the faith of those before me that it won't be a problem.

 The one daily use caveat of note is that the read range on the implant is very small, and the orientation matters a lot for getting good reads/writes to the chip, so you need to twist your hand in awkward ways sometimes to get a good read.
 It took some learning to get used to using with my workstation's reader (a "keyboard wedge" [KBR1](https://dangerousthings.com/product/kbr1/) also from Dangerous Things), but after a couple weeks I was all set.